 Session 7 - Meet your Mentor Day

 Session 8 - Graduation and Presentation Day

 Each session has been crafted to involve the learner in the topic.
 Participants will have the opportunity to workshop and practice what they have learnt.

 Sessions 2 – 6 have been designed for special interest, individual PD days for teachers who can’t commit to the full short course.

-Lead Trainer Bio: Lorna Pettifer has been working in environmental education and presenting to community groups on sustainability for more than 10 years.
+Lorna Pettifer has been working in environmental education and presenting to community groups on sustainability for more than 10 years.
 At CERES Lorna passionately manages and delivers adult education and training programs.
 Her background in sustainability stems from ecology and zoology and has broadened to community engagement, environmental management, behaviour change and farm and food programs.
 Lorna has worked with community groups, schools and individuals.
-Her work has supported teachers, students, households and organisations in sustainability management and behavior change.
+Her work has supported teachers, students, households and organisations in sustainability management and behaviour change.
 As an environmental advocate she has worked in National Parks, Environmental Consultancies, Universities, NGOs and Wildlife reserves as a conservationist, educator, tour guide, bush regenerator, GIS Consultant, environmental modeller and researcher.